ResearchComputing/Documentation/docs/open_ondemand/jupyter_session.md

 3. Create a new custom environment

-Follow our documentation: [steps on creating your own custom conda environment](../software/python.md#create-your-own-custom-environment) and [Creating a Jupyter Session Conda Environment](#creating-a-jupyter-session-conda-environment).
+Follow our documentation: [steps on creating your own custom Conda environment](../software/python.md#create-your-own-custom-environment) and [Creating a Jupyter Session Conda Environment](#creating-a-jupyter-session-conda-environment).

 4. Activate your new environment